juraj80/my100daysofcode/days/40-42-json-data/README.md

 Difference between:

-json.loads -> returns an object from a string representing a json object
+json.loads -> returns a dictionary from a string representing a json object

 json.dumps -> return a string from an object